momojahlow/Test-backend/README.md

 Finally, run the application via `php artisan serve`.
 The application will be available at `http://localhost:8000` and php `artisan queue:work`  :

 ```
+# run the  migrations...
+php artisan migrate

+# run the  Seeders...
+php artisan db:seed

+Or use : php artisan migrate:fresh --seed

 # run the  server...
 npm run dev
 # Send Email by queue...